Patthecat249/create-spectrum-scale-in-openshift/README.md

-# Create "IBM-Spectrum-Scale" on three VMs in DEV-Environment and Deploy "IBM Spectrum Scale CSI Plugin Operator" in OpenShift-4.3.21-Cluster
+# Create "IBM-Spectrum-Scale" on three VMs (CentOS8.3) in DEV-Environment and Deploy "IBM Spectrum Scale CSI Plugin Operator" in OpenShift-Cluster
 This installs and configures IBM Spectrum Scale on three virtual machines.
 The virtual machines will be deployed with terraform.
 IBM Spectrum Scale will be installed and configured with Ansible.